If you prefer takeout to cooking your own meals, there are credit cards that can help ensure you earn plenty of points or cash back.

 Chase Sapphire Reserve: Best for DoorDash

 If you want to activate it at the last possible date, you could activate your DashPass on Dec.
-31, 2024, and have it active until the end of 2025.
+31, 2024, and it would remain active until the end of 2025.
 However, if you activate it now, you can enjoy the DashPass benefit for the rest of 2022, 2023 and 2024.
 The Sapphire Reserve also gives you a $5 DoorDash credit every month (when you use the app) through December 2024.

 - 3X points on general travel and restaurants